1. Keep it simple

 Challenge yourself to make a contribution in some unexpected way.
 The chances are there will be a meal you can cook, a table you can clear or a child you can keep amused.

 It is the season of goodwill, after all.
 Getting out of self-absorption and into action is not only a sure fire way to make you feel better, it will also do wonders for your relationships.

-Sarah Rozenthuler's new book - Life-changing Conversations: 7 strategies for talking about what matters most is out now priced £8.99.
+Sarah Rozenthuler is the author of - Life-changing Conversations: 7 strategies for talking about what matters most